 11) Secret Love Song ft.
 Jason Derulo

 With lyrics like ‘Why can’t you hold me in the street?
 Why can’t I kiss you on the dancefloor’ the third ballad to appear here is often interpreted as a homage to Little Mix’s LGBT fans, something Jade ‘Queen of the Gays’ Thirlwall herself has confirmed.
-However, despite ‘SLS’ being a massive hit for the girls when it was released this time last year, the addition of Jason Derulo doesn’t quite work, especially when you see him busting out the robot amongst the girls’ emotion and angst during the video.
+However, despite ‘Secret Love Song’ being a big hit for the girls, when it was released last year, the addition of Jason Derulo didn’t quite click, especially when you see him busting out the robot during the music video.
 For the full effect, listen to the stripped back, Jason-less ‘Secret Love Song Part 2’ off the album.

 Pop rule number one: if you want to make something a smash, add an additional Sean Paul verse.
 ‘Hair’ may have frustratingly just missed out on the top ten in the charts, peaking at number 11, but it was still an instant with fans, much helped by a chaotic slumber party video in which the girls order five giant pizzas, jump around a mansion and attempt to ignore Sean Paul’s persistent Facetime attempts.